cornell-zhang/apu-micro25-artifact/README.md

 - RAG energy analysis (Fig.15)
 - RAG latency breakdown (Table8)

+## 🔐 How to Access

+> [!NOTE]
+> This section is specifically for the artifact evaluation process.
+While the artifact is publicly available, the experiments require access to a specialized APU accelerator.
+We provide access to our research server via JupyterHub at [zhang-capra-xcel.ece.cornell.edu](http://zhang-capra-xcel.ece.cornell.edu).
+For login credentials, the artifact evaluator should contact the authors.
+Access is restricted and valid only during the artifact evaluation period.

 ## 🎥 Demo Video

 📺 **[Step-by-Step Demo - Reproducing Results with this Artifact](https://youtu.be/A_By1ShFXbc)**